 Missed doses, taking too much, or taking medicine at the wrong time can have dangerous consequences.
 This issue is especially concerning for elders with memory problems.

 Fortunately, many products can help your loved one remember to take their medications, such as:

-- MedMinder, a digital pill dispenser that provides visual, audio, and phone alerts.
+- MedMinder is a digital pill dispenser that provides visual, audio, and phone alerts.
 It will also notify you about missed doses.

-- Reminder Rosie, a multipurpose voice-activated digital clock that reminds seniors to take their medicine.
+- Reminder Rosie is a multipurpose voice-activated digital clock that reminds seniors to take medicine.
 You can also program it to schedule other reminders, such as feeding the dog and personal tasks.

 - Med-Q Digital Pill Box Dispenser, which doubles as an alarm clock.
-It features a loud alarm for those who are hard of hearing and a light-up pillbox that clearly shows your loved one which doses to take.
+It features a loud alarm for those who are hard of hearing and a light-up pillbox showing your loved one which doses to take.